eksiscloud/simple-csp-reporter/README.md

 # simple-csp-reporter
-CSP reports will ne sended using flask
+CSP reports will be sended from a site.
+Flask acts as listening server and publish reports in JSON form to log.